admin-shell-io/aas-specs/schemas/json/README.md

 Second, the [lexical space] of XSD values is much larger than the lexical space of JSON numbers and booleans.
 For example, both `1` and `true` are valid lexical representations of a true value.
 In contrast, JSON recognizes only `true`.
+We are not considering cases in which a semantic definition would even redefine the semantics of `1` as `false`.

 [lexical space]: https://www.w3.org/TR/xmlschema11-2/#lexical-space

-Since the semantic of the value is defined outside the model, and might depend directly on the lexical representation, we must represent these values as strings.
-For example, we might define through the attribute [Property/semanticId] that a [Property/value], given as a boolean, distinguishes between `1` and `true` where `1` has a completely different meaning from `true`.
-This distinction would have been lost if we simply serialized the value to a JSON boolean.
+In many cases the semantics of a [Property] or any other [SubmodelElement] is also restricting its value range in case of numerical values.
+However, when just looking at the [Property/valueType] this information is not given`and the value range seems larger than it actually is allowed to be.

 [Property/semanticId]: https://www.plattform-i40.de/IP/Redaktion/DE/Downloads/Publikation/Details_of_the_Asset_Administration_Shell_Part1_V3.pdf?__blob=publicationFile&v=10#page=75
 [Property/value]: https://www.plattform-i40.de/IP/Redaktion/DE/Downloads/Publikation/Details_of_the_Asset_Administration_Shell_Part1_V3.pdf?__blob=publicationFile&v=10#page=75

 Third, a round-trip conversions XML 🠒 JSON 🠒 XML or RDF 🠒 JSON 🠒 RDF would be lossy.
-This prevents proper testing, and can cause a lot of confusion both for the developers and end-users using, say, GUI editors.
+This makes proper testing hard, and can cause a lot of confusion both for the developers and end-users using, say, GUI editors.
 The result of a model saved as XML is different to the model saved as JSON.
 For example, if the user typed in `1` for a boolean [Property/value] in the editor, saved the model as JSON and opened it again, she would suddenly see `true` instead of `1` (since the JSON library would silently convert `1` to a JSON boolean `true`).
 This effect would not happen if we saved the model to XML (`1` will remain `1`).